The Power Behind the Punch

 Lieutenant Ollie Bird

 I joined 150 Regiment RLC as a soldier while I was studying at university.
 The Reserves made for a great work and study balance and getting my HGV Licences were an added bonus.
 Having been recommended for commission, I trained at the Royal Military Academy Sandhurst and the leadership training I received was absolutely excellent.
 I have gained so many skills from being able to apply the leadership knowledge they give, especially as situations and environments change.
-I have shared experiences with the Reserves that are truly unique, from leading National Guard Soldiers in America to working with French Commanders in Poland on a NATO exercise - there are just some of the countless opportunities the Army Reserve opens for all its personnel.
+I have shared experiences with the Reserves that are truly unique, from leading National Guard Soldiers in America to working with French Commanders in Poland on a NATO exercise - these are just some of the countless opportunities the Army Reserve opens for all its personnel.

 Being fit is an essential part of being an effective soldier and Adventurous Training and sports play an enormous role in this.
 Mountain biking along Cypriot cliffs and rock climbing in the mountains represent some of the ways our soldiers have been challenged through Adventurous Training.
 There are regular opportunities to take part in a diverse range of sports both in and out of the Regiment, competing at local and up to national levels.
 Our soldiers have represented the Army at football, skydived as part of the RLC Silver Stars team and led the Regiment to the top in the Reserve Clay Pigeon Shooting Championships.